librick/ic1101/README.md

 # Honda Civic Reverse Engineering
 An open research project into my 2021 Honda Civic infotainment system

+## Project Goals and Thoughts for the Future
+Since first sharing this project, I've gotten some great feedback and wanted to document some areas where PRs would be most welcome.
+Here are few areas where I'd like to see public collaboration, contributions, and pull requests.
+Feel free to start a fork:
+- **Boot and recovery images from different Honda Civic models and trims**
+    - Having access to these would make it easier to develop public-interest exploits, upgrade Android, and boot different Android ROMs or operating systems
+- **Open source versions of native/compiled binaries and libraries**
+    - These would provide documentation to other developers and lower the barrier to entry for writing Honda-specific code
+    - This would make it easier for third-parties to design replacement parts such as backup cameras, making replacement parts cheaper
+    - This would make upgrading/flashing newer versions of Android easier, as propriertary binaries are used in the headunit update process
+    - See `/sbin/earlyrvc` in the boot/recovery ramdisks
+    - See `/sbin/daupdater` in the boot ramdisk
+- **Open source exploit chains to root headunits**
+    - This would allow anyone to root their headunit for free
+    - By being open source, these exploit chains/rooting tools would safer and more widely audited than paid third-party rooting services
+    - This would also encourage research into specific exisiting headunit vulnerabilities, creating opportunities to patch them
+- **Open-access documentation of CAN IDs and packet formats**
+    - Honda vehicles have two CAN networks, F-CAN and B-CAN.
+They implement some standard CAN messages but otherwise gatekeep proprietary CAN message formats
+    - Having publicly-available docs on known CAN messages would make comprehensive diagnostic tools cheaper for third-party mechanics
+    - Having cheaper diagnostic tools would make repairs cheaper for consumers
+    - Having open-access diagnostics would empower consumers to make educated decisions when taking their vehicles in for repair
+- **Support for vehicles beyond the Honda Civic**
+    - I started with the Honda Civic because I have it on hand, but the same or similar software is used for several Honda lines
+    - There's no reason this project can't encompass cars beyond the Honda Civic

 **Assuming you have root access on your headunit, I highly recommend enabling adb *and* switching the USB port(s) to device mode.
 See docs/adb.md for more info.
 Do this before doing anything else, it may save you from bricking your device.**

 ## Legal Notice